jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 and among them Alice recognised the White Rabbit; it was talking in a hurried nervous manner, smiling at everything that was said, and went by without noticing her.
-Then followed the Knave of Hearts, carrying the King’s crown on a crimson velvet cushion; and, last of all this grand procession, camethe King and Queen of Hearts.
+Then followed the Knave of Hearts, carrying the King’s crown on a crimson velvet cushion; and, last of all this grand procession, came the King and Queen of Hearts.
 Alice was rather doubtful whether she ought not to lie down on her face like the three gardeners, but she could not remember ever having heard of such a rule